Sunday, July 9th, 2023, 0630-1020

 Zero Day in Manzanita

-Not much to report about this day off.
+I didn’t have much to report about this day off.
 Physically I didn’t need to take a day but I was in no hurry and really wanted to spend time with Skybird and Ray.
 We went out to brunch at Wanda’s in Nehalem and then downtown Manzanita for a spell at both the winery and pub for dinner.
-Ray and I had oyster shooters, which were yummy, and we all had a bowl of clam chowder, which was some of the best I’ve had in awhile.
+Ray and I had oyster shooters, which were yummy, and we all had a bowl of clam chowder, which was some of the best I’d had in a long while.
 Eating and resting were the order for the day, and we did it in style.
 I can’t thank Skybird and her parents enough for such a genuine and authentic Oregon Coast retreat.
+It was absolutely PERFECT!
 I will always have such fond memories of this place because of their bountiful generosity and hospitality.
 Thank you thank you thank you!